 Fiber-Lok is generally used for treating the back of a rug to keep it in place on your floor.
 But in this project, I used it to make DIY non skid socks!

+Making non skin socks first appeared on the Resin Crafts Blog.
 Fiber-Lok dries clear, so by adding mica powder to this rug backing, you can even give it some color!

 supplies for making no skid socks

 - Socks (solid color works best)

 - Cups and stir sticks

 - Adhesive vinyl and cutter OR contact paper and razor blade

 Design and cut a stencil pattern from your vinyl or contact paper.
 Simple outline shapes work best.
 And you’ll want to measure the sock so the design fits.

 Flatten the socks with the bottom side up.
 If the socks have a hard time staying flat, like is the case with some no-show socks especially, cut a piece of cardstock to fit inside each sock to hold the shape.